dwave-training/2025-aqc-workshop/README.md

-# Kibble-Zurek and Landau-Zener journal experiments in ocean-sdk
+# Kibble-Zurek and Landau-Zener experiments in ocean-sdk

 A repository of code to demonstrate simple Kibble-Zurek and Landau-Zener experiments compatible with